-You know those times when your sinful nature seems to float right up to the surface?
+You know those times when your heart junk seems to float right up to the surface?

 Your heart’s bitter.

 Your words are sharp and impatient and crushing.

 Fruit of the Spirit?
 Not here.
 There’s only grumpiness, hopelessness, and plain old sin.

 How do we snap out of this funk?
 How do we begin to realign our hearts with God?

 The traditional churchy answer is that you aren’t doing enough.
 You need to read your Bible more, pray more, go to Church more, serve more.

 But, friend, I’m going to propose a different idea.
 Before we start down this path of more, more, more, let’s take a moment to figure out what is going on.